EVLV INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Evolv Technologies Holdings, Inc. Investors With Substantial Losses Have Opportu...

 NEW YORK, Nov.
-15, 2024 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Evolv Technologies Holdings, Inc. ("Evolv Technologies" or "the Company") (NASDAQ: EVLV ) and certain of its officers.
+17, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Evolv Technologies Holdings, Inc. (“Evolv Technologies” or“the Company”) (NASDAQ: EVLV) and certain of its officers.

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Evolv Technologies securities between Aug.
-19, 2022 and Oct.
-30, 2024 inclusive (the "Class Period").
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Evolv Technologies securities between August 19, 2022 and October 30, 2024 inclusive (the“Class Period”).
 Such investors are encouraged to join this case by visiting the firm's site: bgandg/EVLV.

 Case Details